 Measurements of renal vein renin activity are sometimes misleading and, unless surgery is being considered, are not necessary.
 However, in unilateral disease, a renal vein renin activity ratio of > 1.5 (affected to unaffected side) usually predicts a good outcome with revascularization.
 The test is done when patients are depleted of Na, stimulating the release of renin.

-Percutaneous transluminal angioplasty (PTA) is recommended for most patients, including younger patients with fibromuscular dysplasia of the renal artery.
+For most patients with fibromuscular dysplasia of the renal artery, percutaneous transluminal angioplasty (PTA) is recommended.
 Placement of a stent reduces the risk of restenosis; antiplatelet drugs (aspirin, clopidogrel) are given afterward.
 Saphenous vein bypass grafting is recommended only when extensive disease in the renal artery branches makes PTA technically unfeasible.
 Sometimes complete surgical revascularization requires microvascular techniques that can only be done ex vivo with autotransplantation of the kidney.
 Cure rate is 90% in appropriately selected patients; surgical mortality rate is < 1%.
 Medical treatment is always preferable to nephrectomy in young patients whose kidneys cannot be revascularized for technical reasons.